pannous/wasp/docs/mark-model.md

 - **properties**: a collection of key-value pairs, like properties of JSON objects, and attributes of HTML/XML elements.
   - For Mark object, property key **cannot be numeric**, which is reserved for the content objects.
 JSON object in Mark can still have all kinds of keys.
   - And property key must be **unique** under the same object, for both Mark and JSON object.
 (JSON spec has left this open, and there are many implementations accept duplicate keys.)
-- **contents**: an ordered list of content objects, which are like child nodes of elements in HTML/XML.
+- **contents**: an ordered list of content objects, which are like child keyNode of elements in HTML/XML.
 Mark utilizes a *novel* feature of JS that JS object can be array-like.
 It can store both named properties and indexed properties.

 Mark has some restrictions on the objects that can be stored in the content: